wuertele/Drupal-Deployer/README.txt

 Directions
 ======================

+- Make sure you have correctly installed and configured the jquery_ui module!

 - Unpack the module files into /sites/all/modules/arrange_fields.

 - Visit your admin/build/modules page in Drupal and enable the module.